-Program officers and Cognizant Secretarial Officers may provide supplemental guidance on funding and other issues to the contractor and operations or field office to help avoid surprises and ensure effective coordination of CRADAs and management of multi-year resource requirements.
+Program officers and Cognizant Secretarial Officers may provide supplemental guidance on funding and other issues to the Head of the Field Elementto help avoid surprises and ensure effective coordination of CRADAs and management of multi-year resource requirements.
 For example, there could be specific requirements to get either written approval from, or provide written notice to, the Cognizant Secretarial Officer and/or the appropriate program office for 100% funds-in CRADAs involving more than \$1 million dollars total effort per year.